-In vitro fertilization, also called IVF, is an advanced fertility treatment that has helped thousands of men and women overcome infertility and have children.
+In vitro fertilization, ir IVF, is an advanced fertility treatment that helps men and women overcome infertility and conceive.
 Our Tennessee fertility center is among the nation’s leading IVF providers, working with Ovation Fertility™ to deliver state-of-the-art laboratory services based on the most current research and best practices in infertility care.

-With this procedure, ovarian stimulation medications are used to generate multiple eggs, which are then removed from the woman’s ovaries in an outpatient procedure under light anesthesia.
-The eggs are fertilized in our lab, either by being placed with sperm or by being injected with sperm in a procedure called intracytoplasmic sperm injection (ICSI).
-The resulting embryos are closely monitored as they mature over three to five days, and the most viable embryo is selected for transfer to the woman’s uterus.
+With this procedure, a woman takes ovarian stimulation medications to generate multiple eggs.
+A doctor then removes the eggs from the woman’s ovaries during an outpatient procedure.
+We fertilize the eggs in our lab, either by placing them with sperm or injecting them with sperm using intracytoplasmic sperm injection (ICSI).
+Our team closely monitors the resulting embryos as they mature over three to five days.
+We then select the most viable embryo for transfer to the woman’s uterus.
 Any remaining viable embryos are cryopreserved for either genetic testing or for future pregnancy attempts.

 Our lab can perform the following advanced treatments:

 - Assisted hatching to help the embryo implant into the uterine lining.